Abdelrahman-Fakhry-Hussein/Coursera-Data-Science-Competition-Top-20/README.md

 # Coursera-Data-Science-Competition-Top-20

 **Coursera's First-Ever Data Science Competition**

 In this challenge, you will be given a real dataset from Coursera and you will be asked to build a **classification** model that predicts whether a learner will or will not be subscribed to Coursera.
 In this challenge, you will be using **Python and working in a Jupyter Notebook**.

+**I used many models for classifcation also I built the DeepLearning algorithm to get the best accuracy in the least time that's in addition to the Data preprocessing and EDA**

 **When is the competition?**